LEARN HOW TO OPERATE YOUR PUBLIC POOL SPA FACILITY

 Number of meters x 3.24 = number of feet (from the Main page)

-Length = 20 meters (from the problem) x 3.28
+Length = 20 meters (from the problem) x 3.28 Length = 65.6 ft

 Number of yards x 3 = number of feet (form the Main page)

-Width = 20 yards (from the problem) x 3
+Width = 20 yards (from the problem) x 3 Width = 60 ft

-A = x =
+A = x=

-Just as a reminder, knowing how to calculate area is important for determining heat loss, sizing pool covers, bather loads in spas, and in some states, bather loads in pools.
+heat loss, sizing pool covers, bather loads in spas, and in some states, bather loads in pools.